RealityETH/reality-eth-monorepo/README.md

   * ipfs_build.sh: Deploy web-accessible parts of the project to a web-accessible URL, and pin it to IPFS on the local server.
 You should then manually add it to pinata and register it with ENS.
   * gh_build.sh: As with ipfs_build.sh but deploying the dapp only, to github.io repo at https://realityeth.github.io/.
 This is usually updated more frequently than the IPFS build.

+--- NPM packages ---

+The following are published to npm.
+They are version individually, and updated by running `lerna publish`.

+  * @reality.eth/contracts
+  * @reality.eth/reality-eth-lib
+  * @reality.eth/dapp
+  * @reality.eth/cli-tools